sidsurakanti/tiny-ml-lib/README.md

 # Overview

-A small machine learning library built from scratch using NumPy with functionality for core components like CNN and MLPs.
+A lite machine learning framework built from scratch using NumPy with functionality for core components like CNN and MLPs.

 ## Features